Esri/storymap-journal/README.md

  - Try the application on different browsers, screen resolutions and mobile devices.
 You can [emulate mobile  devices](http://mobiletest.me/) inside your desktop browser.

 ### What are the supported browsers?
-Map Journal is supported on Internet Explorer 9, Chrome, Firefox, Safari and the most recent tablet and smartphone devices.
+Map Journal is supported on Internet Explorer 9 and above, Chrome, Firefox, Safari and the most recent tablet and smartphone devices.
-Map Journal authoring is supported on Internet Explorer 10, on the most recent tablet but not on smartphone.
+Map Journal authoring is supported on Internet Explorer 10 and above, on the most recent tablet but not on smartphone.

 We actively test the application in all major browsers but if you experience difficulties especially with the builder, we recommend that you use [Chrome](https://www.google.com/intl/en_us/chrome/browser/).